HaruNashii/HaruRice/README.md

 https://github.com/xorg62/tty-clock

-# This Rice will install
+# This Rice will install or reinstall if yo already have

+- firefoz
 - picom
 - gnome-terminal-transparency
 - gnome-screenshot